-Your Medicaid health plan or Office of Medicaid Management Department of Health (Medicaid) may also be able to provide a Medicaid Drug List that tells you how to find out which drugs are covered under Medicaid.
+Your Medicaid health plan or the New York State Department of Health may also be able to provide a Medicaid Drug List that tells you how to find out which drugs are covered under Medicaid.
+(The phone number for the New York State Department of Health is in Chapter 2 of this booklet.)